-All eligible permanent regular employees shall be entitled to participate in a vision care benefit as part of the Extended Health Benefit Plan.
-The benefit shall provide a coverage of four hundred (\$400.00) every twenty-four (24) months.
+All eligible permanent regular employees shall be entitled to participate in a vision care benefit which includes laser eye surgery as part of the Extended Health Benefit Plan.
+The benefit shall provide a coverage of four hundred (\$400.00) every eighteen (18) months.
 The premiums for the vision care benefit will be shared between the City and the employees as follows:

-effective March 1, 1989 - 75% paid by City

-- 25% paid by the employees
+75% paid by City 25% paid by the employees

-(Revised March 1, 2007)